Certifications

 Collision Repair Vancouver

 ICBC had their c.a.r Shop accreditation program for almost 25 years, from 1995 to early 2020.
-Tsawwassen collision had been accredited in the highest levels of this program since its inception in 1995.
+Tsawwassen collision had been accredited in the highest levels of that program since its inception.

 Read More